Finn and Tinkerbell with radio tags, at Ballykinler, August 8th 2000

 Finn and Tinkerbell (bottom right) haul out.
 The colony is mostly common (harbour seals) like Finn and Tinkerbell, but there are a few grey seals in the colony.
 The large dappled seal in the centre foreground is an adult female grey seal.

 After making the acquaintance of the seal colony, Finn and Tinkerbell returned to the water and each started to make rhythmic dives just close by, many of which were for over a minute.
 These dives are very encouraging, because they are a necessary precursor to learning to feed, and means that the pups are adjusting to their new environment.
 The next day both pups were still diving just off Ballykinler.
-Thereafter Finn remained close to the Ballykinler site, while Tinkerbell returned to Minerstown, and was detected (with difficulty, because there is no high ground to track from) off St John's Point, close to Minerstown.
-On August 8th Finn was observed at the Ballykinler haul-out group, dashing playfully in and out of the water before returning to a rhythmic dive pattern.
+Thereafter Finn remained close to the Ballykinler site, while Tinkerbell returned to Minerstown, and was detected (with difficulty, because there is no high ground to track from) off St John's Point, close to Minerstown).
+On August 18th Finn was observed at the Ballykinler haul-out group, dashing playfully in and out of the water before returning to a rhythmic dive pattern.